adamwong246/testeranto/README.md

 ## CLI

-There are 4 commands you should add to your `package.json`
+There are 3 commands you should add to your `package.json`

 ```
-// build the tests
+// build the tests once
 "testeranto-esbuild": "ts-node-esm testeranto.mts",

+// build the tests, watching for changes
+"testeranto-esbuild-dev": "ts-node-esm testeranto.mts",

 // run the tests
-"testeranto-electron": "electron node_modules/testeranto/dist/common/electron.js",

-// build and run the tests as src files change
-"testeranto-dev": "yarn testeranto-esbuild -devmode ; yarn testeranto-electron -devmode"

-// build the tests, then run the tests
-"testeranto": "yarn testeranto-esbuild && yarn testeranto-electron"
+"testeranto-puppeteer":"ts-node-esm node_modules/testeranto/dist/module/Puppeteer.js",
 ```